 In talking with friends on the topic of feeling “stuck”, I now realize, I’m not the only gal around town in a style rut.
-After 2 years of “stay home style”, I for one, am ready for a change.
+After 2 years of “stay home-style”, I for one, am ready for a change.
 But I’ve felt paralyzed – burdened with a feeling of having done (and worn!) the same old thing, for way too long.

 I’ll admit, wearing my pajamas “to work”, and donning a pair of joggers for “fancier ” occasions felt liberating for a few months, but now it’s time to reset.

-Step one along any style journey, is to recognize that your style today, may look quite different than it did 2 years ago.
+Step one along any style journey is to recognize that your style today, may look quite different than it did 2 years ago.
 Nothing is the same, we’ve all changed in more ways than one.
 How we work, travel, play, socialize, and choose to spend our free time is different than it was prior to March 2020.
 For many of us, uncomfortable shoes and clothing are no longer an option.
 For some, our wardrobes may no longer reflect our 2022 lifestyle.
 For others, we may have negative emotions tied to our pandemic wardrobes.
 Whatever the case, it’s time to look forward, and rediscover your personal style!

 Step 1: Take a Style Quiz

-A quick Google search will result in many free versions of similar type, but I found (THIS) quiz over at Style Therapy to be the most straight forward.
+A quick Google search will result in many free versions of a similar type, but I found (THIS) quiz over at Style Therapy to be the most straightforward.
 This quick quiz assumes that everyone belongs to one or a combination of these 5 style types: Classic, Chic, Whimsical, Bohemian and Avant-Garde.
 Its a short quiz, and of the ones out there on the internet, I found it to provide the most insightful information.

 Step 2: Understand Your Body

-Step 3: Create a Style Pinterest Board
+Step 3: Create a Style Board

 Step 4: Evaluate and Clean Out Your Closet